alanmynah/cheat-sheets/README.md

 - Docker [cheat-sheets](./Docker/docker-cheat-sheet.md)

-There is a travis build, you can safely ignore it.
+There are travis build and AWS json files, you can safely ignore both as they are for practicing deploys.